tbensky/ProjectClock/readme.md

 # Frame, escape wheel, and anchor

 To start, you'll have to CNC four parts out of wood.
-We used wood planks that is about 0.6" thick, that is used for shelving.
-It comes in 12' or 8' long planks by 12" or 8".
-The
-CAD (.DWG file) is in the CAD folder, and looks like this
+We used wood planks that are about 0.8" thick, commonly used for shelving from our local hardware store.
+They come in 12' or 8' long planks, that are 12" or 8" wide.
+Again, the thickness is about 0.8".
+The CAD (.DWG file) is in the CAD folder, and looks like this

 ![CAD file](https://github.com/tbensky/ProjectClock/blob/main/Pics/cad_parts.png)